A Collection of Ancient Scots Music

 Biographical info: Daniel Dow (1732-1783) was born in Perthshire, and lived and worked in Edinburgh from c.1765.
-He gave concerts in St Mary's Hall Edinburgh.
+He was regularly employed by the Edinburgh Musical Society, and gave concerts in St Mary's Hall.
 Anecdotally, he was a music teacher who specialised in the guitar.
 (Glen 1, ix; Baptie; Alburger).
 One of the GB-A copies of Thirty-seven New Reels notes in ink that [Dow] died of fever January 1783, aged 51 years (burial register of Cannongate, Edinburgh).

 - Aberdeen University Library

 - Birmingham University Library

 - University Library, Durham